Avanti West Coast: Man recounts 'insane odyssey' after train cancellation

 Others were shocked, with someone describing Mr Nokise's account as "harrowing".

-Mr Nokise, - who said it was not the first time that he had experienced difficulties while travelling north from London - said taking to social media to share his experience had made him feel "less alone and less crazy".
+Mr Nokise - who said it was not the first time that he had experienced difficulties while travelling north from London - said taking to social media to share his experience had made him feel "less alone and less crazy".

-He wasn't the only one affected by the train cancellation who posted online about their experience.
+He was not the only one affected by the train cancellation who posted online about their experience.

 "I was on this exact same train," wrote a man in response to Mr Nokise's story.